 Mobile network operators also have an important part to play, to protect their customers and strengthen their defences against ever-evolving sophisticated attacks threatening their networks.

-AdaptiveMobile Security’s Messaging Security combines our leading SMS Firewall technology and our team of Threat Intelligence experts to identify and block attacks, rendering useless advanced persistent attackers’ infrastructure and preventing the use of private information by automated messaging attack campaigns.
+AdaptiveMobile Security’s Messaging Security combines our leading SMS Firewall Protection technology and our team of Threat Intelligence experts to identify and block attacks, rendering useless advanced persistent attackers’ infrastructure and preventing the use of private information by automated messaging attack campaigns.
 We detected and blocked these Package Delivery SMS Spam attacks in real time using our world class Anti-Spam filters built with the latest machine learning algorithms.

 Here at AdaptiveMobile Security, we are committed to protecting nations, networks and numbers by providing advanced protection against cybercrime.
 We can help operators, aggregators and inter-exchange carriers take the right steps to secure their messaging services.
+You may also be interested in reading about the new job text scam.

 For any queries about how AdaptiveMobile Security can help protect your network send us a mail at email@example.com